-Rating systems aside, the initial decline in power was relatively modest, but that wouldn’t remain the case for long.
+Rating methodology notwithstanding, the initial decline in power was relatively modest, but that wouldn’t remain the case for long.
 For example, the hottest version of Pontiac’s 455 cu. in.
 (7,481 cc) V8 still managed 310 net horsepower (231 kW) in 1973, but was down to only 200 hp (149 kW) by the time it faded out in 1976.
 Ford’s familiar 302 cu. in.
 (4,942 cc) V8, meanwhile, which in the sixties had advertised as much as 306 gross horsepower (228 kW), had plummeted by 1979 to less than 140 net horsepower (104 kW).
 It was not until the widespread proliferation of electronic fuel injection in the 1980s that net power outputs again began to climb.